Charelk2/Flinkdink2/README.md

 npm run dev
 ```

+This launches a hot-reloading dev server so you can iterate quickly.

 Tailwind CSS is processed with `@tailwindcss/postcss`.
 If you see a build error
 about unknown utilities (for example `bg-orange-500`), make sure the plugin is
 installed and listed in `postcss.config.js`.
 When a particular utility still
 fails to apply, replace it with an equivalent CSS declaration inside a `@layer`
 block.

+You can modify default styles by editing `tailwind.config.cjs`.
+Add new colors
+or font families under the `extend` section.
+Reusable custom classes should be
+placed inside the `@layer components` block in `src/index.css`.

 Lint the code with ESLint: